josephmontes/VAA/README.md

 ### CONCLUSIONS
 - **70% of the pitchers with a 'Rate' of 30% or greater** finished the season with *above average* 4-Seam Fastball effectiveness compared to only **40% of the pitchers with a 'Rate' of 7% or less**
-  - The wOBA against their 4-Seam Fastball for this group of effective 7%'ers was .316, but their next year wOBA was .360!
+- For the group of effective pitching seasons where their 'rate' was **less than 7%**, the wOBA against it was a combined .316, but the wOBA next year inflated to .360!
-    - .360 wOBA means that, on average, they were no longer effective the next year
-    - This inflation is in align with what is expected based on the quality of their 4-Seam Fastball's VAA
-  - Compare this to the wOBA against 4-Seam Fastball's for the group of *ineffective* 30%'ers: it was .394, but their next year wOBA was .342!
+  - The wOBA against 4-Seam Fastball's for the group of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
-    - This includes unqualified seasons but I thought it was worth noting
+      - This supports the notion that there could be predictive value to throwing this type of 4-Seam Fastball
 - Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with they way they are using it
   - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
 - Pitchers having success *without* throwing their 4-Seam Fastball this way should be wary that they may have been getting lucky, because the league is hitting 4-Seam Fastball's with their VAA for much more damage
-  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it similarly next year or if they slightly lose effectiveness in their other pitches
+  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next year or even if they just slightly lose effectiveness with their other pitches
   - Many of the effective pitchers in the 7% category use their 4-Seam Fastball as a complimentary pitch to their more high quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so I really do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)